 Check out our video: Best Places to Visit in Nova Scotia

-In this post, I’ll list the top attractions, points of interest, and the best places to see in Nova Scotia to help you plan your trip.
+In this post, I’ll list the top attractions, things to do, points of interest, and the best places in Nova Scotia to help you plan your trip.

 The capital city of Halifax is one of the best places to visit in Nova Scotia — it’s also likely the first place you’ll see when you arrive.
 It’s a quick 30-minute drive from the Halifax Stanfield Airport to Downtown Halifax and the vibrant Waterfront area.